 The Technology Student Association (TSA) offers a variety of volunteer opportunities for adults who are engaged in STEM careers and education.
-Whether you have a few hours or a few days—opportunities are available at every level—virtually, or onsite at local, state, or national levels:
+Whether you have a few hours or a few days—opportunities are available to judge competitions and support other TSA activities—virtually, or on-site at local, state, or national events.

 Unite is a pre-collegiate, academic, summer program for rising 9th through 12th grade students from groups historically underserved in STEM education.
 The program is designed to encourage and help prepare students to pursue college-level studies and, ultimately, careers in STEM fields.
 UNITE also is funded by AEOP and managed by TSA.
 Unite Volunteer Opportunities

 TSA VEX Robotics Competition (VRC) and the TSA VEX IQ Challenge (VIQC) provide students with exciting opportunities to learn about STEM in an action-packed environment.
 The format allows team members to participate in VEX events, as well as TSA competitive events and activities at the on-site and virtual National TSA Conference.
 VEX Volunteer Opportunities